My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - Good Life Cafe – A hoppin’ lunch spot with tons of baked goods and sandwiches, ideal for fueling (or refueling) for a day of adventure.

-Though I’ve left it until last on the list, stargazing was actually the number one reason I planned my trip to Mendocino for January’s new moon weekend.
-Specifically, Mendocino has some great policies around light pollution so they have great dark skies – and to help visitors enjoy that, the Little River Inn offers a stargazing package which includes a backpack with everything you need to enjoy a night under the stars (pictured above).
+Stargazing was actually the number one reason I planned my trip to Mendocino for January’s new moon weekend.
+Specifically, Mendocino has some great policies around light pollution so they have great dark skies – and to help visitors enjoy that, the Little River Inn offers a stargazing package that includes a backpack with everything you need to enjoy a night under the stars (pictured above).

 While Mr. V and I were unlucky – it was cloudy the whole weekend! –, I’ve since seen astrophotography from Mendocino County and am already keen to try and plan another trip.